Frity2025/alx-low_level_programming/0x02-functions_nested_loops/README.md

-a program that prints _putchar and return 0
+ A function that prints the alphabet, in lowercase, followed by a new line